erizov/Professor/semester_6/lecture_35_deployment_patterns/blue_green_ml/README.md

 ## When to Use

-Use Blue Green Ml when:
+Use Blue Green CI when:

 - **Specific scenario 1**: [When this is appropriate]
 - **Specific scenario 2**: [Another use case]